Burns and Smoke Inhalation

 Heat tends to affect the upper airway more than the lower airways.
 There are two likely explanations for this: Vocal cord spasm protects the lower airway from the heat or the air is cooled and moisturized as it enters through the nose and mouth.

 Patients will develop edema, erythema, and ulcerations of lips, tongue, posterior oropharynx, and upper airway.
-Onset may be delayed for up to 24hrs & resolve in 4-5 days.
-May require early intubation before edema develops and tracheostomy if edema continues.
+Onset may be delayed for up to 24 hours and resolve in 4-5 days.
+Early signs include erythema and superficial burns to tongue, lips and pharynx and soot in mouth and nares.
+Stridor can develop quickly.
+There is generally a low threshold for early intubation before edema develops, and then tracheostomy if edema continues.

 Smoke-related damage leads to reduced mucociliary function.
-Patients may develop pneumonia in part due to impaired clearance.
+Early signs and symptoms include wheezing and respiratory distress with increased work of breathing, hypoxia, and coughing or gagging.
+Patients may develop pneumonia as a complication, in part due to impaired clearance.

 Oxygen is consumed during combustion.
 Fires create hypoxic environments and patients may be hypoxic on scene as well as on arrival in the ED.
 Carbon dioxide (CO2) & carbon monoxide (CO) are produced by combustion.
-Symptoms of CO are related to the amount of carboxyhemoglobin present in the blood as well as age and health of patient and can range from a slight headache or confusion to chest pain, stroke, or seizure, coma, & death.
+Symptoms of CO toxicity are related to the amount of carboxyhemoglobin present in the blood as well as age and health of the patient.
+Presentation can range from a slight headache, nausea, or confusion to chest pain and vomiting.
+Severe or prolonged exposure can cause seizures, coma, and death.

-Water soluble chemicals (ammonia, chlorine, etc.) can lead to bronchospams, edema.
-Lipid soluble chemicals (phosgene, nitrous oxide, etc) ? direct cell damage, impaired ciliary clearance.
+Water-soluble chemicals (ammonia, chlorine, etc.) can lead to bronchospasm and airway edema causing wheezing and pneumonitis.
+Lipid soluble chemicals (phosgene, nitrous oxide, etc.) can cause direct cell damage and impaired ciliary clearance.

 The management of the patient with minor burns (either by extent of TBSA involved or by depth of burn) can be treated with basic local wound care and is focused on the following principles.

-First, stop the burning process by removing clothes or other materials and running warm water over the area until the skin temperature has normalized.
-Next, initiate pain control with NSAIDS (anti-inflammatory properties) narcotics (better pain control), etc. Follow this with washing the burned area thoroughly with soap & water before careful drying of area.
+First, stop the burning process by removing clothes or other materials and running cool (not cold) water over the area until the skin temperature has normalized.
+Next, initiate pain control with NSAIDs (anti-inflammatory properties) and/or opioids.
+Follow this with washing the burned area thoroughly with soap & water before careful drying of the area.

 Finally, apply topical ointment and sterile dressing.
 There are numerous options for this.
-Generally, Bacitracin is used for burns on the face.
-A combination of Bacitracin and Xeroform dressings are used for many areas of the body.
-Silvadene (SSD) or newer silver based products may also be used is used for burns that can be easily and thoroughly washed off before reapplication.
+Generally, bacitracin is used for burns on the face.
+A combination of bacitracin and petrolatum gauze dressings are used for many areas of the body.
+Silver sulfadiazine (SSD) used to be the mainstay for burn management for burns that can be easily and thoroughly washed off before reapplication.
+SSD should not be used on the face and can cause abnormal pigmentation.
+SSD has recently fallen out of favor for everything less than very deep burns as it can be messy to apply and also impair wound healing.

 There is debate in the literature about whether to debride intact bullae.
-In general, intact bullae (blisters) are considered to be sterile dressings and may be left intact unless they are quite large, painful, or in areas that interfere with functioning.
-However, the physician may debride the bullae and then dress the wound under sterile technique as this also provides a sterile barrier and some evidence suggests that the material within the bullae is cytotoxic.
+In general, intact bullae (blisters) have been considered to be sterile dressings and may be left intact unless they are quite large, painful, or in areas that interfere with functioning.
+However, recently there has been a trend to debride the bullae and then dress the wound under sterile technique as this also provides a sterile barrier and some evidence suggests that the material within the bullae is cytotoxic.

 Treatment of Significant Burns

-The management of the patient with significant burns is focused on accounting for the impaired functioning of the damaged skin; especially regarding the role of the skin in fluid retention and as a barrier to infection.
+The management of the patient with significant burns is focused on accounting for the impaired functioning of the damaged skin, especially regarding the role of skin in fluid retention and as a barrier to infection.
+Significant burns are considered partial thickness burns involving greater than 20% TBSA.

-Large, deep burns can lead to the loss of massive amounts of fluids and electrolyte imbalances for several reasons including: increased microvascular permeability that leads to extracellular edema and cell membrane defects that contribute to intracellular swelling.
+Fluid Resuscitation: Large, deep burns can lead to the loss of massive amounts of fluids and electrolyte imbalances for several reasons including: increased microvascular permeability that leads to extracellular edema and cell membrane defects that contribute to intracellular swelling.
 Additionally, burn patients have increased metabolic and respiratory rates that lead to increased evaporation and other insensible losses and often become hypoproteinemic leading to decreased intravascular oncotic pressures.
 Therefore, adequate fluid resuscitation is of paramount importance.
-The resuscitative fluid of choice is Lactated Ringer?s (LR) solution, given according to the Parkland formula.
+The resuscitative fluid of choice is Lactated Ringer’s (LR) solution, given according to the Parkland formula:

-Parkland formula: %TBSA burn x wt in kg x 4cc/kg = volume of LR that should be administered over the first 24 hours
+- %TBSA burn x wt in kg x 4 mL/kg = volume of LR that should be administered over the first 24 hours

-Half should be given in the 8 hours following the burn and the remaining half should be given over next 16 hrs (24hrs total).
+Half should be given in the first8 hours following the burn and the remaining half should be given over the next 16 hrs (24hrs total).
 Remember, this is extra fluid in addition to the patient’s baseline fluid requirements.

 Infection Control: Sepsis is the leading cause of death in patients with large burns, accounting for up to 75% of deaths.
 Although the specific pathogens vary from patient-to-patient and between burn centers, patients with large burns have increased susceptibility to infection for several reasons: the normal skin barrier is lost and they are in a hypermetabolic & catabolic state.
 Patients develop depleted energy stores and various metabolic deficiencies.
 The local release of cytokines, breakdown of normal tissues, and circulating cellular components contribute to a global immune system impairment.
 Burned tissue creates a favorable bacterial environment.
 Eschar has increased moisture, acidic pH, and little blood flow.